tkeskita/unstructured_grids/README.md

-- Besides moving of vertices and assigning of boundary faces to materials corresponding to boundary patches, modifications of unstructured grids rely on special operator which keep data model and Blender mesh object contents in sync
+- Besides moving of vertices and assigning of boundary faces to materials corresponding to boundary patches, modifications of unstructured grids rely on special operators which keep data model and Blender mesh object contents in sync

+## Use Case Examples

+- Change boundary patch assignments for existing/new patches (select faces in Blender, then assign selection to existing/new material).

+- Moving of vertices.
+This can be applied for tasks like:

+  - Elongation/stretching of cells (by using Proportional Editing in Blender)

+  - Curving simulation domain, to model e.g. pipes (by appying Curve Modifier in Blender)

+  - Scaling/moving/rotation of a selected part of the mesh

 ## Status